Here goes the list of our posts on Energy Physics and related topics and subtopics.

 Of all simple machines, the mechanical advantage is easiest to calculate for pulleys.
 To find out the mechanical advantage of a Pulley, simply count the number of ropes supporting the load.
 That is the IMA or Ideal Mechanical Advantage of Pulley.
 Once again we have to exert force over a longer distance to multiply force.
 To raise a load 1 meter ...

-Key Equations from Work, Energy, Power & Simple Machines chapter
+Key Equations of Work, Energy, Power & Simple Machines

-Here we enlist important key equations from the Work, Energy, Power & Simple Machines chapter.
+Here we enlist important key equations or formulas from the Work, Energy, Power & Simple Machines chapter.
 Equations related to Work, Power and the Work-Energy Theorem Let’s examine how doing work on an object changes the object’s energy.
 We will use cases related to a piece of rock to apply different equations from work & energy.
-Equation for work[Work is the application ...
+Equation for work[Work is ...

 How to Calculate the Mechanical Advantage of a screw – formula